 The question is what does it take to gain a competitive advantage when operating in a market where technology is readily available to everyone?
 The answer is alignment; as without it, you increase your operating cost to just stay in business.

 Causes of misalignment

 The execution of successful organisations heavily relies on the alignment of the business drivers, technology and processes.
 However, in the new digitally driven market place where the technology constantly opens new opportunities maintaining this alignment is a challenge.
 This is especially the case for organisations that were not raised in the digital era.
 The tension between the fear of uncertainty and pressures to change which comes from more dynamic competitors eventually persuade such organisations to change.
-However, in their half-hearted attempt they often create misalignment which will result in waste and disappointment.
+However, in their half-hearted attempt, they often create misalignment which will result in waste and disappointment.

 The well established and successful organisations that have their business drivers fully aligned with processes but are only using technology as a supporting tool are most at risk.
-While the approach makes sense, unless the business drivers are shaped by the opportunities and threats that are introduced by changes in technology the organisation would find itself losing their market share.
+While the approach makes sense unless the business drivers are shaped by the opportunities and threats that are introduced by changes in technology the organisation would find itself losing their market share.
 There were fantastic companies that lost touch with their market and their customers by not giving much heed to a disrupted market.
 When the company’s reaction comes it tends to be in the form of a big business transformation which is borne out of a necessity to stay alive e.g. the impact of self-service booking on travel agencies.

-There are cases which new technology is brought into a business as a reaction to market trends but process and cultural changes have not been considered e.g. implementing a new digital channel.
+There are cases in which new technology is brought into a business as a reaction to market trends but the process and cultural changes have not been considered e.g. implementing a new digital channel.
 While such actions may not overtly impact the overall business performance they will generate waste and create lost opportunities.